boazsegev/facil.io/README.md

 You can read more about [facil.io](http://facil.io) on the [facil.io](http://facil.io) website.

+## Using `fcail.io` in your project

+It's possible to either start a new project with `facil.io` or simply add it to an existing one.
+GNU make is the default build system and CMake is also supported.

-## Starting a new project with `facil.io`
+### Starting a new project with `facil.io`

 To start a new project using the `facil.io` framework, run the following command in the terminal (change `appname` to whatever you want):

      $ bash <(curl -s https://raw.githubusercontent.com/boazsegev/facil.io/stable/scripts/new) appname

 You can [review the script here](scripts/new).
-In short, it will create a new folder, download a copy of the stable branch, prepare boiler plate code and run `make clean` (which is required to build the `tmp` folder structure).
+In short, it will create a new folder, download a copy of the stable branch, add some demo boiler plate code and run `make clean` (which is required to build the `tmp` folder structure).

-Once the boiler-plate code is ready, edit the `makefile` to remove any generic features you don't need, such as the `DUMP_LIB` feature, the `DEBUG` flag or the `DISAMS` disassembler.
+Next, edit the `makefile` to remove any generic features you don't need, such as the `DUMP_LIB` feature, the `DEBUG` flag or the `DISAMS` disassembler and start development.

-Next, edit the boiler plate code to match your needs and start development.

 Credit to @benjcal for suggesting the script.

-## Adding facil.io to an existing project
+### Adding facil.io to an existing project

 [facil.io](http://facil.io) is a source code library, so it's possible to simply copy the source code into an existing project and start using the library right away.

-[facil.io](http://facil.io) also supports both `git` and CMake submodules.

 To use the library in an existing project, clone the `git` repo and run: